-- Status quo scenario: A reproduction number of 1.4 (95% Crl: 0.8-2.0) estimated on July 12, 2021 does not change.
-Vaccinations continue to be administered at the rate reported from June 16 to July 1 (840 doses per day), resulting in ~63% of the Austin area population having received at least one dose by October 1, 2021. - Universal face mask and precautionary guidelines - High compliance scenario: The reproduction number is reduced by 45%, according to an estimate in Germany following the implementation of mask mandates [4]. - Moderate compliance scenario: Compliance is reduced by 25% relative to the high compliance scenario. - Low compliance scenario: Compliance is reduced by 50% relative to the high compliance scenario.
+- Status quo: A reproduction number of 1.2 (95% Crl: 1.0-1.5) estimated on July 28, 2021 does not change.
+Vaccinations continue to be administered at the rate reported from June 16 to July 1 (840 doses per day), resulting in ~64% of the Austin area population having received at least one dose by November 1, 2021. - High compliance scenario: The reproduction number is reduced by 45%, according to an estimate in Germany following the implementation of mask mandates [4]. - Moderate compliance scenario: Compliance is reduced by 25% relative to the high compliance scenario.